kubeflow/community/proposals/907-model-registry-renaming/README.md

 - **Risk**: Community confusion for those familiar with "Kubeflow Model Registry"
 - **Mitigation**: phased communication plan, clear documentation updates

+### 2025-11-04 Kubeflow Community meeting

+Members of KSC and of the KF Community suggests is best to proceed as follows:
+1. run a Poll on this PR to come up with the name selected (or an ordered list)
+2. based on the results of the above step, the KSC will check if any CNCF enquiry is needed

+A suggestion was also made that the KSC as a "backoffice activity" can rename the repo.

 ## Design Details

 ### Migration Strategy